webplatform/docs/tutorials/offline/index.md

 === JavaScript API ===

-<code>AppCache</code>'s [http://dev.w3.org/html5/spec/offline.html#application-cache-api JS API] is currently limited but can still prove useful for debugging purposes (see Jonathan Stark's [http://jonathanstark.com/blog/2009/09/27/debugging-html-5-offline-application-cache/ script]), force swaps on long-lived apps or to prompt users to refresh their app once it has been updated.
+AppCache's [http://dev.w3.org/html5/spec/offline.html#application-cache-api JS API] is currently limited but can still prove useful for debugging purposes (see Jonathan Stark's [http://jonathanstark.com/blog/2009/09/27/debugging-html-5-offline-application-cache/ script]), force swaps on long-lived apps or to prompt users to refresh their app once it has been updated.

 Prompting the user when a new version of the app has been downloaded can be done as follows: